-The drainage pipe should be located over a floor drain, drainage channel or similar so that the distance between the outlet and the drain is at least 25 mm (1").
+The drainage pipe should be located so that the distance between the outlet and the drain is at least 25 mm (1").
 Refer to local regulations on water supply and drainage.

 Electrical installation

 IMPORTANT!

 Electrical installation must be carried out by an authorized electrician, and must follow national and local regulations.